-All income resulting from techniques for efficient portfolio management, less direct and indirect operational costs, is paid to the Fund and forms part of the Fund's net asset value.
+All income resulting from techniques for efficient portfolio management, less direct and indirect operational costs, is paid to the UCITS (Fund) and forms part of the UCITS' net asset value.

-The Fund's annual report will contain information on income from efficient portfolio management techniques for the Fund's entire reporting period, together with details of the Fund's operational costs and fees, both direct (e.g. transaction fees for securities, etc.) and indirect (e.g. general costs incurred for legal advice), insofar as they are associated with the management of the corresponding Fund / unit classes as applicable.
+The Fund's annual report will contain information on income from efficient portfolio management techniques for the sub-funds' entire reporting period, together with details of the sub-funds' direct (e.g. transaction fees for securities, etc.) and indirect (e.g. general costs incurred for legal advice) operational costs and fees, insofar as they are associated with the management of the corresponding Fund/sub-fund.